Polling district review

 - local ward boundaries

-We're running the review through a public consultation.
+We ran the review through a public consultation, which has now ended.

 Under the Representation of the People Act 1983, the Electoral Administration Act 2006 and the Electoral Registration and Administration Act 2013, we have a duty to: